sftpgo/docs/docs/docker.md

 These tags provide the distroless image with the addition of open source and proprietary plugins installed in `/usr/local/bin`.

+### `sftpgo:<version>-fips`

+[FIPS 140-3](fips.md) variants are available for the standard and distroless images, with and without plugins: append `-fips` to the corresponding tag (for example `sftpgo:<version>-fips`, `sftpgo:<version>-distroless-fips`, `sftpgo:<version>-plugins-fips`).
+The binary is compiled against a FIPS-validated cryptographic module and the image runs with FIPS mode active, so only FIPS-approved algorithms are used.
+Review the [behavior in FIPS mode](fips.md#behavior-in-fips-mode) — notably the SSH host-key and TLS certificate requirements — before deploying.

 ## Kubernetes

 SFTPGo can be deployed on Kubernetes using the official [Helm chart](https://github.com/sftpgo/helm-chart){:target="_blank"}.